-Request Sync Async Description QueryData MAN OPT Query the service to discover available image datasets matching the given query constraints.
-The response is a table listing all available datasets.
-Full metadata is returned describing each image dataset.
-The described datasets may be either static archival datasets (pre-existing datasets in the remote archive), or virtual data datasets more closely matching the client request, to be computed and returned upon request by the client.
+Request Sync Async Description MAN OPT

+or virtual data datasets more closely matching the client request, to be computed and returned upon request by the client.
 An access reference URL is returned for each dataset that may be used to directly download the dataset.
 AccessData OPT OPT Directly access a single image dataset, returning the requested view of the data (usually a small subset, e.g., a filtered product, cutout or projection).
 AccessData by its nature normally computes and returns virtual data.
-StageData ageData n/a OPT Request asynch data products (o QueryData oper Request asynchronous computation and staging of data products (often virtual data) referenced in a prior QueryData operation.
+StageData n/a OPT Request asynchronous computation and staging of data products (often virtual data) referenced in a prior QueryData operation.